 And something else bubbles up in that tension – the knowledge that a wedge has been placed in the American psyche, some kind of deep, gut-twisting division that we don’t know who or what will dissolve.

 Now 2020 feels like a rope tied around my waist, dragging me through the water while I struggle to catch my breath.
 Seven months ago, I left my office on a Friday, expecting that I’d probably see my coworkers on Monday.
 That did not happen.
-Six months ago, my grandmother died alone – unable to have any physical visitors other than loved ones who came to her window and tried to communicate to her when her eyes were hazy and her body was giving out.
+Six months ago, my grandmother died alone – unable to have any physical visitors other than loved ones who came to her window and tried to communicate to her when her eyes were cloudy and her body was giving out.
 She didn’t even understand that there was truly a global pandemic happening.

-I don’t know if she died thinking we abandoned her.
+I don’t know if she died thinking we had abandoned her.
 I have a very difficult time handling that.

 Also six months ago, a beloved friend and coworker died suddenly, and at his funeral, we all had to make that split-second decision that has defined so much of 2020: